deoxis9001/Archipelago/worlds/tloz_oos/docs/en_The Legend of Zelda Oracle of Seasons.md

-# Landstalker: The Treasures of King Nole
+# The Legend of Zelda: Oracle of Seasons

 ## Where is the settings page?